Do you really offer a money-back guarantee?

 Why don't you put your prices on your website?

 This is something I've thought about a lot.
-There are pluses and minuses on both sides.
-I came down on not doing it for a few reasons.
-Any price I put on my website (whether it's well within someone's price range or not) gives people's brains a great reason not to take any further steps.
+I know it can be frustrating to comb through the website looking to find out how much it fucking costs already.
+But I came down on not doing it for a few reasons.
+Any price I put on my website (whether it's well within someone's price range or not) gives people's brains a great reason to tap out.
 Brains don't like change, even when (sometimes especially when) the status quo is fucking terrible.
 So having a number gives people's brains a very easy, seemingly iron-clad reason to seek no further: See, I told you it's not worth it.

 What happens on a consult?
 Will it be weird and sales-y?

 It will NOT be weird and sales-y!
-It's basically just a 20 minute chat where we both to ask questions and get a feel for what it would be like to work together.
+There is zero pressure to decide on the call.
+It's basically just a 20-minute chat where we both to ask questions and get a feel for what it would be like to work together.
 I'll start out by asking you some questions so that I have a sense of where you're at, which means that when we turn to your questions I'll be able to be much more concrete and specific with my answers.

 If it feels like a good fit personality-wise (if we communicate easily, get each other's jokes, the usual stuff), then the other key question is really whether we both think my coaching can get you where you want to go.
 If you've resonated enough with my stuff to consider booking a consult, the answer is usually yes, but talking in person (in zoom person) is how we nail it down for sure.